 4. Graduated Bob

 Shorter in the back and gradually lengthening towards the front, this cut creates a “stacked” effect in the back.
-This subtle elevation pushes the hair forward, making it appear fuller and more voluminous, particularly from the side profile.
+This subtle elevation pushes the hair ahead, making it appear fuller and more voluminous, particularly from the side profile.

 5. A-Line Cut